YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `TRAILING`: Trims low-quality bases from the end of the read.
 - `SLIDINGWINDOW`: Performs sliding window trimming, trimming when the average quality within the window falls below a threshold.
 - `MINLEN`: Discards reads that are shorter than the specified length.

-**Additional Information**:

-1. **Trimmomatic GitHub Repository**: For more information on Trimmomatic, refer to its [GitHub repository](https://github.com/usadellab/Trimmomatic).
-2. **Adapter Sequences**: The adapter sequences used in the trimming process can be found on the [Trimmomatic GitHub](https://github.com/timflutre/trimmomatic/tree/master/adapters).
-3. **Quality Control**: After trimming, it is recommended to perform quality control on the resulting FASTQ files using [FastQC](https://github.com/s-andrews/FastQC).

 ---